 - Degree Content

-- Embracing Change and Innovation in Further Education (ED55JC) - 30 Credit Points
+- Change and Innovation in Further Education (ED55JD)

-This course encourages you to consider and embrace issues of innovation and change that arise from external and internal influences on the FE sector.
+This course encourages you to consider issues of innovation and change that arise from external and internal influences on the FE sector.
 It provides an opportunity for you to develop innovative, professional ideas and practice, interlinking theoretical aspects with practice and considering future professional contexts.
-The course offers an opportunity to reflect on the wider professional role and context, and the different influencing factors that impact on these, taking into consideration legislative, political, economic, social and technical changes, to help you develop resilience as a practitioner in a continually changing educational landscape.
+The course offers an opportunity to reflect on your wider professional role and context, and the different factors that impact on these, taking into consideration, social, political, economic, legislative, and technical changes.
+This course will help you develop critical responses to a continually changing educational landscape.

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.